 Blowing Up the Account

-But there is another important risk to consider: the risk to blow up the account.
+But there is another significant risk to consider: the risk of blowing up the account.
 Thanks to the leverage, it is possible for losses to exceed our invested equity.
 Here is an example:

 - Total Asset Value: $300